 Fifth, assessments of the economic state of both country and one's individual household are not correlated to attitudes toward foreign professionals, but are partially related to attitudes toward foreign workers.
 To be specific, people who think that Taiwan's economy has gotten better are more likely to allow foreign workers to become citizens, while people who think that their own financial circumstances have worsened are less likely to allow foreign workers to become citizens.
 Sixth, the unemployed are more likely to allow foreign professionals to become citizens.
 This could be because they think immigrant professionals are able to improve economic conditions.
 Seventh, people are less likely to support the inflow of immigrant workers when they think that the government is succeeding in or at least realing to deal with foreign labor issues.
-This result implies that people may think that the granting citizenship to foreign workers is not necessary if the government is providing them with a good working environment.
+This result implies that people may think that the more government is providing them with a good working environment.